 The subject matter for every degree is divided into modules and every module has a specific credit value.
 The number of credits allocated to each module is calculated according to the provisions as set out in the Higher Education Qualification Framework.

-LAW.1.2.6 Application, admission, and placement
+LAW.1.2.6 Application and Admission

 LAW.1.2.6.1 Application and admission: First time entrant